 "So we coincidentally fall into the place you all dreamt of and we get trapped."
 I laugh a bit.

 "This is a blessing in disguise, Etha.
-This is a research facility it's possible they could have Tech in here that would have us get out and reveal this to New Boston."
+This is a research facility.
+It’s possible they could have tech in here that would help us get out and reveal this to New Boston."
 She says.

 "Seems like you know your way around tech, Mia."
 I say.